mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/index.md

   | N.B.   | _nota bene_      | note well               |
   | P.S.   | _post scriptum_  | postscript              |

+  > [!NOTE]
-  > **Note:** Always consider whether it's truly beneficial to use a Latin abbreviation.
+  > Always consider whether it's truly beneficial to use a Latin abbreviation.
 Some of these are used so rarely that many readers will either confuse or fail to understand their meanings.
   >
   > Also, be sure that _you_ use them correctly if you choose to do so.
 For example, be careful not to confuse "e.g." with "i.e.", which is a common error.